Josh-techie/alx-backend/0x02-i18n/REAMDE.md

 0. **Basic Flask app:**

    - **Description:** Set up a basic Flask app in `0-app.py`.
-Create a single / route and an `index.html` template that outputs "Welcome to Holberton" as the page title (<title>) and "Hello world" as the header.
+Create a single / route and an `index.html` template that outputs "Welcome to Holberton" as the page title (<title>) and "Hello world" as the header. wtf
    - **File:** [0-app.py](./0-app.py), [templates/0-index.html](./templates/0-index.html)

 1. **Basic Babel setup:**